Instructor: David Kerr

 The course will be an introduction to the theory of measure-preserving group actions

 on probability spaces and will also include some topological dynamics.
 The main topics will be ergodicity, weak mixing, compactness, dynamical tilings, entropy, and orbit equivalence.

 Emphasis will be given to the relationship between these dynamical phenomena and

 structural properties of groups such as amenability, property (T), and soficity.

 No background in ergodic theory is required, but some basic functional analysis will be assumed

 - David Kerr and Hanfeng Li.
 Ergodic Theory: Independence and Dichotomies.
 Springer, Cham, 2016.

 - Karl Petersen.
 Ergodic Theory.
 Cambridge University Press, Cambridge, 1989.

 - Peter Walters.
 An Introduction to Ergodic Theory.
 Springer, New York, 2000.

-submit solutions to at least five problems from a list to be posted
+Submit solutions to at least five of

 (due December 10).